JoeyTaipei/Industry_Intelligence_Agent/README.md

 # Industry Intelligence Agent

-Python MVP for a Deloitte Digital Technology Intern interview.
+Python MVP for Intern interview.

 The main project lives in: